Tell Me How I Die

-Tell Me How I Die is a 2016 American psychological thriller film directed, produced, and co-written by D.J.
+Tell Me How I Die is a 2016 American horror film directed, produced, and co-written by D.J.
 Viola.
 The film stars Nathan Kress, Virginia Gardner, Kirby Bliss Blanton, Ryan Higa, Mark Furze, Ethan Peck, Mark Rolston and William Mapother.
 The film follows a group of college students who undergo a clinical drug trial, testing a memory enhancement drug.
 The side effects they soon experience shows them premonitions of their deaths.

 Plot

 The film opens with a man at home looking at drawings.
 He leaves his family in the house and commits suicide outside.
 One of the drawings is revealed to say "Kill yourself or I kill them all."

-In a speech, Dr. Layton (Mark Rolston) introduces the concept of A9913, a memory-enhancing drug created by Hallorann Pharmaceuticals.
+In a speech, Dr. Layton introduces the concept of A9913, a memory-enhancing drug created by Hallorann Pharmaceuticals.
 The drug is able to give individuals full memory recall, allowing them to fully relive their past memories.
-He meets with Dr. Jerrems (William Mapother), who has been working on the A9913 drug.
+He meets with Dr. Jerrems, who has been working on the A9913 drug.

-Eighteen young adults, including Anna (Virginia Gardner), and Den (Nathan Kress) have been recruited to take part in the clinical trial.
+Eighteen young adults, including Anna, and Den have been recruited to take part in the clinical trial.
 Dr. Jerrems informs them that it is a Phase 3 trial for A9913 and that all of the participants will be residing in the building until the trial is completed so that they can be monitored.

-Anna meets participants Kristen (Kirby Bliss Blanton) and Scratch (Ryan Higa).
-The drugs take effect in Marcus (Mark Furze) and Kristen next, who sees herself talking with another participant.
+Anna meets participants Kristen and Scratch.
+The drugs take effect in Marcus and Kristen next, who sees herself talking with another participant.
 She is shocked when the events begin to play out in the present and likens the experience to déjà vu.
 Scratch suggests that Kristen is remembering the future, since time is not linear.
 Jerrems is told that co-researcher Dr. Rasmussen was found dead; he was the man at the start of the film.

 During the night, Anna finds the bedroom door is locked, and watches as the girls inside cough and begin to die.
 The window is painted with blood and reads "5260."
 However, it is revealed that this was another case of 'remembering the future' as Anna finds herself in the present again.
 She attempts to leave and reveals that she saw everyone die in her vision.
 Curtis, a nurse who is in charge of monitoring the subjects, injects her with a sedative and Jerrems explains that she is experiencing a rare side effect.
 He leaves her strapped to a gurney while the effects wear off.

 Marcus, Kristen, and Den see Curtis die and escape the building, joined by Scratch.
 Anna has a vision of freeing herself and another vision of Marcus dead.
 Den, Marcus, and Kristen return to the building to find Anna, leaving behind Scratch.
 The sleeping participants wake after smelling something from the vents.
 They begin to cough violently, as they did in Anna's vision.
 Anna breaks free and the gang informs her that the participants have been gassed with mustard gas.
 When Kristen goes to the bathroom, she goes missing.